Masters in Environmental Science & Management

 University Specific

-In your Personal Achievements/Contributions, please describe any aspects of your personal background, accomplishments, or achievements that you feel are important in evaluating your application for graduate study.
+In your Personal History Statement, please describe any aspects of your personal background, accomplishments, or achievements that you feel are important in evaluating your application for graduate study.
 This is your chance to describe if you have experienced economic challenges or any unusual or varied life experiences that might contribute to the diversity of the graduate student population.
-Examples include but are not limited to the following: lived experience as part of an under-represented group, being financially responsible for family members or dependents, having to work significant hours during undergraduate schooling, coming from a family background of limited income, speaking multiple languages, or living in bi-cultural communities.
+Examples include but are not limited to the following: lived experience as part of an under-represented group, being financially responsible for family members or dependents, having to work significant hours during undergraduate schooling, coming from a family background of limited income, speaking multiple languages, or living in bicultural communities.
 You may also include any academic research interests focusing on cultural, societal, or educational problems as they affect under-served segments of society, or if you have intentions to use your graduate degree toward serving disadvantaged individuals or populations.
 It may also be a good opportunity to address any discrepancy in your application (e.g. low grades or gaps in your resume).
-If you wish, you may discuss any discrepancy in the Personal Achievements/Contributions essay to help the admissions committee better understand what circumstances might have affected your academic or professional performance at the time.
-If you have experienced any challenges related to COVID-19, this section would be an appropriate place to indicate them.
+If you wish, you may discuss any discrepancy in the Personal Statement essay to help the admissions committee better understand what circumstances might have affected your academic or professional performance at the time.
+If you experienced any challenges related to COVID-19, this section would be an appropriate place to indicate them.
 Please explain how you’ve addressed the issue(s) and why you are prepared now to be successful in a rigorous graduate school program.
+The Personal History Statement must be written in narrative (essay) form without duplicating content from the Statement of Purpose (SOP) and it must have a minimum word count of at least 250 words.

 • Resume